GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 That's why we saw a simpler solution first.
 I invite you only to use a state machine when you need it, which you'll learn to judge through practice.

 That does it for the pattern's basics.
 In a future guide, you'll learn more about the `owner` property and how to get auto-completion in your states, how to handle signal connections, and more.

+**If you liked this guide, you'll certainly like our course [Godot 2D Secrets](https://gdquest.mavenseed.com/courses/godot-2d-secrets), in which you'll find many more in-depth Godot tutorials to take your skills to the next level.**